decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

       - Renegotiate time: 3600
       - Auth Token Lifetime: 0 (never expires) or 86400 (1 day)
       - Local Network: LAN subnet (EX: 10.0.1.0/24) ( See the LAN you attached )
+      # Leave Blank if using split tunnel to access LAN only.
       - Remote Network: ( 0.0.0.0/0 If passing all traffic thu VPN )
       - Misc.
          - Options: Optional